Board of Directors

 Julia Shumway, TREASURER

-Julia Shumway is the deputy editor of the Oregon Capital Chronicle, a nonprofit news organization founded in 2021 to fill a growing gap in state government and political coverage.
+Julia Shumway is the editor-in-chief of the Oregon Capital Chronicle, a nonprofit news organization founded in 2021 to fill a growing gap in state government and political coverage.
 She previously reported on state and local government in Arizona, Iowa, Nebraska and Bend.
 Julia lives in Salem and serves as president of the Oregon Legislative Correspondents Association, or Capitol press corps, leading the group’s efforts to maintain and expand access to the Legislature, governor and state agencies.

 Nick Budnick, Freedom of Information Committee Chair